 How to Read a Storm

-In this workshop, hosted by Bergen Centre for Electronic Arts, we explored how to ‘read’ cyclones in the sky and satellite imagery.
+In this workshop, hosted by Bergen Centre for Electronic Arts and led by Soph, we explored how to ‘read’ cyclones in the sky and satellite images.

-Soph introduced open-weather’s unique Public Archive of more than 3,000 satellite images and shared the basics of DIY satellite imagery reception.
-In the afternoon, guided by the expertise of climate scientist Camille Li from the Bjerknes Centre for Climate Research, author-meteorologist Ellen Viste, and our experiences of weather, we attempted to model cyclones from the archive.
+Soph introduced open-weather’s unique Public Archive of more than 2,500 satellite images and shared the basics of DIY satellite imagery reception.
+In the afternoon, guided by the generous expertise of climate scientist Camille Li from the Bjerknes Centre for Climate Research, meteorologist Ellen Viste, and our own experiences of weather, we attempted to model cyclones.

 The workshop was framed by the larger, speculative question of how our different relationships to weather are and must change with the climate.
 It was free and open to all.
 No prior knowledge was required to participate.